Jesuszilla/TurtleWax/README.md

 resetting alike commands.
 You should ideally only reset alike commands with 3 or more elements.
 A lot of Capcom and to an extent SNK games do this.
 Observe your game for proper behavior.
 CvS2 for sure does this, though.

+You must add the following to the bottom of your common.const file:

+	:TW
+	ih = 9992999

+You must also add the following maps to your character's .DEF in order to opt in to the TW input helper:

+	; Required by TW
+	[map]
+	u_tw=1
+	ih = 9992999

 TurtleWax 2.0 uses Capcom vs. SNK 2 3-star defaults for the Capcom commands.

 TurtleWax 2.0 is officially Raspberry Pi 4 performant!